zettonaender/HighFPSViewer-NvOFFRUC/readme.md

 ## HighFPSViewer-NvOFFRUC
 An application that duplicates a second monitor and doubles the FPS with Nvidia Optical Flow (NvOFFRUC) API.
 Basically DLSS3 frame generation but with support from Turing onwards.
+This application prioritizes low latency (only one frame behind).

 With an RTX 2060, the performance is just enough for 120FPS with a 540p resolution.
 The results aren't good though, compared to SVP.
 This is (maybe) why Nvidia limits DLSS3 to the 4000 series cards.
-Better results can be obtained by using a third party application such as SVP.

 ## How to use
 You can try it out from the **Release** section (**requires Nvidia 2000 series or better**).